NBIC Announce First #BiofilmWeek to take place from 16-22 August 2021

 We are calling on biofilm scientists in both academia and industry to use this awareness week as a platform to showcase their research and technologies across social media; whether it be through written or video blogs, educational activities, or sharing images related to their work and applications in use.
 Our #BiofilmWeek webpage includes branded social media templates and a set of talking points to help the biofilm community produce their own content to post throughout the week.
 The webpage also includes educational resources and activities, and a variety of downloadable branded assets for use across all social media channels.

-We will also launch our Open Innovation partnering platform, hosted by Innoget, which will give industry and academic partners exclusive access to directly post technology calls and offers and generate connections and collaboration opportunities online.
+During the awareness week we will be launching our Open Innovation partnering platform, hosted by Innoget, which will give industry and academic partners exclusive access to directly post technology calls and offers and generate connections and collaboration opportunities online.
 Partners will also have an option to access to Innoget’s Open Science and Innovation network of over a hundred thousand experts to further explore collaborations outside of our partner consortium.

 Dr Mark Richardson, CEO at NBIC said,